 • strategic business and succession planning

-The Trustee board seeks to maintain a membership that has a wider ranging level of experience so that the Board as a whole has the skills and experience to draw upon in its governance and decision making roles.
+The Trustee board seeks to maintain a membership that has a wide-ranging level of experience so that the Board as a whole has the skills and experience to draw upon in its governance and decision making roles.

-Please contact James Walker at firstname.lastname@example.org or ring 01622 692383 to request further information and application form.
+Please contact Julie Blackmore at firstname.lastname@example.org or ring 01622 692383 to request further information and application form.